Paris-Panthéon-Assas University: Abroad

 Panthéon-Assas also has campuses in Singapore, Mauritius, and Dubai.

+Others

+The campus on Rue Charcot receives third-year and master students in economics.

 Research

 Research centres

 The university inherited the research centers from the Faculty of Law of Paris.
-Originally, the faculty of law was not organized around research centers and professors were pursuing their research as part of faculty of law in general.
-Hence, only newly emerging fields of research would have newly created institutes, whereas traditional subjects such as Roman law and Legal history, Private law in general and Public law in general, would not necessarily have ones.
+Originally, the Faculty was not organized around research centers and professors were pursuing their research as part of Faculty in general.
+Hence, only newly emerging fields of research would have newly created institutes, whereas traditional subjects such as Roman law and legal history, private law in general and public law in general, would not necessarily have ones.

 Currently, among the research centers at Panthéon-Assas, there are: